fall inside a hole

 5 pieces J-32 Deluxe Railroad Crossing with Sound

-The 0 series Shinkansen trains ran on the Tokaido Shinkansen line from their introduction on October 1st, 1964 until 2000 on the Sanyo Shinkansen line, with some temporary 0-series trains running until December 2008.
+The 0 series Shinkansen trains ran on the Tokaido Shinkansen line from their introduction on October 1st, 1964 until being phased out in the later 1990s, with 0 series service continuing on parts of the Sanyo section of the Tokaido-Sanyo Shinkansen line.
 The 0 series was iconic and still in regular use in 1989 and would have made a good introduction to Plarail.
 The front of the box includes several blurbs about the theory of play and how a young child could start by rolling the trains on the floor by hand, then run them on batteries, then start to set up rails and accessories, and parts of the set like the track-to-surface ramps are meant to help facilitate this.

 The 0 series included is an early Thailand-made example from the new power Hikari with Light 0-series toolings.
 The engine does not include the light and thus is also missing the second contact strip running back up the chassis.